shoelace-style/shoelace/docs/tokens/color.md

 ## Theme Tokens

 Theme tokens give you a semantic way to reference colors in your app.
-The primary palette is typically based on a brand color, whereas success, info, warning, and danger are used to visualize actions that correspond to their respective meanings.
+The primary palette is typically based on a brand color, whereas success, neutral, warning, and danger are used to visualize actions that correspond to their respective meanings.

 <div class="color-palette">
   <div class="color-palette__name">